kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

   - `Never` (default): do not preempt Workloads in the cohort if borrowing is required.
   - `LowerPriority`: if the pending Workload requires borrowing, only preempt Workloads in the cohort that have lower priority than the pending Workload.
+  This preemption policy is only supported when `reclaimWithinCohort` is enabled (different than `Never`).
   Additionally, only workloads up to the priority indicated by `maxPriorityThreshold` can be preempted in that scenario.